It’s time for designers to shift their obsession with user experience to user safety

 Quite who has asked for what, in information technology development, is an interesting question.
 In the late 1980s, research had already highlighted that the history of computers was arguably one of creating demand more than responding to need.
 And social media is no different: it has gone from being the thing we didn’t know we wanted to being embedded in all that we do.
 Research increasingly confirms it can be a source of harm too.

 Children are at the heart of this battle between usefulness and safety.
-They’re the future designers of our tech – they will inherit our messes – but they’re also using it right now.
+They’re the future designers of our tech–they will inherit our messes–but they’re also using it right now.
 And they’re tech companies’ future customers.
 Head of Instagram Adam Mosseri has been quick to defend the value and importance of a kids’ version of the app.
 But can we trust big tech to give us what we actually need as opposed to manipulating us into consuming what they need to sell?

 The advent of usability